jonaslache/STACK-Response-File-Processor/README.md

 1. Added sample CSV files (English and German) with which the "Resonse File Processor" can be tested.
 1. Updated the docs.

+For changes in older versions, please see the [development history](Development_history.md)

 ## About

 The *STACK Response File Processor* is a Python tool with a graphical user